3 people, including 2 Acadian medics, injured in crash along La. 19 in Zachary

 "Everybody is fine," an Acadian spokesperson said.

 After the crash, there were road blockages in both directions of La.
-19 after the roadway was briefly closed.
+19.

 Trending News